bmeares/Meerschaum/docs/mkdocs/get-started/index.md

-# Getting Started
+# Quick Start
 Meerschaum is customizable to best fit your situation, but if you're starting from scratch, the defaults work just fine.
-Read the [Quick Start](#quick-start) guide below and follow the steps to install and use Meerschaum.
+Read the guide below and follow the steps to install and use Meerschaum.

-## Quick Start

-### Requirements
+## **Step 1:** Requirements

 To install Meerschaum, you need will need [Python 3.7+](https://www.python.org/) with [pip](https://pip.pypa.io/en/stable/installing/) installed.

-#### (Optional but recommended) Server Stack Requirements
+### **Step 1.5:** Server Stack Requirements

 Meerschaum comes with the `stack` command which leverages [Docker Compose](https://docs.docker.com/compose/) to create all the necessary services in a full-stack Meerschaum installation ― services such as a database instance, API server, pre-configured Grafana instance, MQTT broker, and more.